zikuicai/agentic-safety/README.md

 - `configs/`: Contains configuration files for the experiments.
     - `data/`: Configurations for loading data points for the experiments
     - `defense/`: Configurations for the defense mechanisms (unlearning, jailbreaking) used in the experiments
+    - `base_unl.yaml`: Top-level configuration file for unlearning experiments
-    - `base.yaml`: Top-level configuration file
+    - `base_jail.yaml`: Top-level configuration file for jailbreak experiments
-- `sim/`: Contains the agentic simulation logic for different experiments.
+- `sim/`: Contains the agentic simulation **pipelines** logic for different experiments.
 - `utils/`: Logging and Litellm utility tools
 - `.env`: Environment variables file to store API keys and other sensitive information.
 Make sure to create this file and add your API keys